 How can I run a prize draw to encourage people to complete my survey?

 Many survey authors offer incentives to respondents to encourage them to complete a survey.
-One of the commonest ways to do this is to run a prize draw.
+One of the most common ways to do this is to run a prize draw.

 Surveys without access control